China's economic slowdown bottoming out, data seen showing

-BEIJING (Reuters) - China’s industrial output and fixed-asset investment are expected to show signs of picking up in data on Thursday, indicating that the economy is starting to stabilize after sliding for six straight quarters.
+BEIJING, Aug 9 (Reuters) - China’s industrial output and fixed-asset investment are expected to show signs of picking up in data on Thursday, indicating that the economy is starting to stabilise after sliding for six straight quarters.

 An expected drop in consumer inflation to a 30-month low will suggest the central bank has scope to ease monetary policy further after rate cuts in June and July to keep China’s economy on track to meet an official 2012 growth target of 7.5 percent.

-“The recovery will be very modest -- more like stabilization and gradual improvement,” said Yiping Huang, chief economist for emerging Asia at Barclays Capital in Hong Kong.
+“The recovery will be very modest -- more like stabilisation and gradual improvement,” said Yiping Huang, chief economist for emerging Asia at Barclays Capital in Hong Kong.

 “Some further policy actions are needed to ensure gradual recovery of growth -- we start to see some improvements that really need to be consolidated and supported,” he told Reuters.